sjstretton/screwed/10-LandAndProperty.md

 Whilst the institutions of the Singapore property state model have evolved over decades, there are policy solutions that could give the benefits of land value tax and of public ownership of land more directly.
 In the UK, an LVT would replace council tax, business rates, and stamp duty.
 It would be a proportional tax on the value of property paid by owners rather than occupiers, with a deduction for the value of the bricks and mortar.
 And future *increases* in land rent could be taxed at nearly 100% and the revenues shared between those responsible: The local community, municipal authority, and national government.
 Those with large mortgages would be protected by asking banks to pay the land value tax on the proportion covered by a mortgage.
 Alternatives to bank mortgages, such as building societies and state-backed community land purchases, could also be developed.

 Singapore shows that public land ownership can be combined with high rates of owner occupation.
 Low cost and high-quality public housing can be both affordable and beneficial to all parts of the community, including the business sector.
 Given the realities of Brexit Britain, where parts of the public sector, such as Railtrack, are still selling off land to the private sector, where public housing provision has declined relative to the private sector, and where property taxation is outdated and arbitrary, the Singapore property state model deserves a closer look by British policy-makers.

+# 10.14 Taxes on Land and Property ^^ NOT YET EDITED

+Because land is fixed in supply, it can be taxed without causing significant economic distortion.
+A land tax subtracts the value of the premises from the tax on the land itself.
+It can be imposed progressively, reducing the return to landownership (capital gain plus rent) to around a zero nominal return.

+The implementation of land value captitr can be achieved in two main ways.
+Firstly, a simple tax on land values and secondly, the public ownership of land combined with short-term lease sales.
+The successful city states of East Asia: Hong Kong and Singapore, adopt one or both of these two options.
+Hong Kong, due to the new territories being originally leased from China to Britain, never had private land ownership simply because the land was to be returned to China eventually.
+So the government of Hong Kong receives a large part of its revenue in the sale of leases of 20 or 30 years term.

+This tax is best introduced in 3 separate ways:

+1. Implementation as a national replacement for as many existing taxes as possible (council tax, stamp duty land tax, inheritance tax on land, TV license fee, etc.).
+2. Use of this tax as a macroeconomic stabilizer (the bank of England could increment this tax in order to avoid propose and to ensure that real terms house prices decline gradually to more reasonable levels).
+3. Introduction of 'land value covenants', similar to 'government mortgages' but with the interest paid proportional to local land values.
+Those who have difficulty paying the tax(for example because they are asset rich or income poor) would have the option to roll up the tax into an indefinite 'interest payment' index to the value of the land.
+4. Some time threshold for any residual freehold ownership (e.g. 99 years).

+A land value tax on built up land would take the total value of the property and subtract the value of the building.
+Both values are easily assessed: for example there are multiple websites accessing overall property value.
+The advantage of subtracting property value is also that beautiful and historic buildings, and those that contribute to the character of areas can be recognize as such.
+This subsidy on building size would work well as a way to mitigate the increase of fossil fuel taxes on household energy bills.